grapa-dev/grapa/README.md

 [" ","x"," "]
 ```

 The catchall token can also be used to add support for comments in a grammar.
 The following is used in the grapa syntax.
-This rule is then inserted in palces in the grammer where comments can be included.
+This rule is then inserted in places in the grammar where comments can be included.

 ```
 $starcomment = rule ('/' '*') <> ('*' '/');